getify/You-Dont-Know-JS/types & grammar/ch1.md

 Clearly, `"foo"` is *not a number*, but it's definitely not the `NaN` value either.
 This bug has been in JS since the very beginning (so, over 19 years of *ouch*).

 As of ES6, finally a replacement utility has been provided, with `Number.isNaN(..)`.
-A simple polyfill for it so that you can safely check `NaN` values *now* in ES5 and below browsers is:
+A simple polyfill for it so that you can safely check `NaN` values *now* in pre-ES6 browsers is:

 ```js
 if (!Number.isNaN) {